JeremyDwayne/job_search/README.md

 - [x] Job Application form routing/save to DB
 - [x] Analytics (posthog)
 - [ ] Rate limiting (upstash)
+- [ ] Figure out turso db migrations on deploy so I dont have to do it locally
+- [ ] Format salary to look like $175k instead of 175000
 - [ ] Style dark mode to look more modern
+- [ ] fix weird margins on smaller screens
 - [ ] Add company model
   - [ ] adjust db to associate relation with company on applications
   - [ ] Ranking of company for that job application